 With CD Projekt Red’s attention firmly trained on their upcoming futuristic RPG, Cyberpunk 2077, we can all but assume The Witcher 4, or whatever name the next full-scale RPG set in the same universe takes on, is very much in the pre-production stage.

 Adam Kiciński, president and joint CEO of CD Projekt Red, explained in an interview dated July 2018 that the first three The Witcher games were conceived as a trilogy, stating that any future titles would not follow the same numerical titling.
 What this means is that the next game won’t be The Witcher 4.
-We’ll stick to that name for the sake of simplicity though.
+However, we’ll stick to that name for the sake of simplicity.

 The release of Gwent: The Witcher Card Game and Thronebreaker: The Witcher Tales in 2018, two The Witcher themed titles, shows that CD Projekt Red still value the IP and see the elemental merit of prolonging its life span.
 A good thing for The Witcher 4.

 However, these two releases equally signal the workforce has been spread between three titles if we consider Cyberpunk 2077.
 CD Projekt Red is undoubtedly large enough and has sufficient resources to develop games simultaneously.